High loan requirement

 Check additional funds →USA-bound students with eligible US co-signers may explore specific US co-signer loan routes.

 Explore US co-signer →Yes.
-Indian students can explore multiple loan routes for USA studies, including co-applicant loans, collateral loans, no-collateral loans, international lender options and US co-signer loans.
-Final eligibility depends on university, course, loan amount, co-applicant profile and lender policy.
+Indian students can explore multiple USA education loan routes, including secured bank loans, no-collateral loans, co-applicant loans, international lender options and US co-signer loans.
+Final eligibility depends on university, course, loan amount, co-applicant profile, collateral and lender policy.

-It may be possible in select cases through international lender routes or profile-based options.
-Eligibility depends heavily on university, course, admission strength and lender policy.
+It may be possible in select cases through international lenders or profile-based no co-applicant routes.
+Eligibility depends heavily on university, course, country, future employability and lender policy.

-A US co-signer loan is a loan route where an eligible US citizen or permanent resident supports the student’s loan application.
-It is generally relevant for USA-bound students only.
+A US co-signer education loan is a route where an eligible US citizen or permanent resident supports the student's loan application.
+It is mainly relevant for USA-bound students and may depend on the co-signer's creditworthiness and lender policy.

-In many cases, tuition fees, living expenses, health insurance, books, laptop and travel may be considered within the lender’s approved limits.
-Exact coverage depends on the lender and the student’s cost of attendance.
+In many cases, tuition fees, living expenses, health insurance, books, laptop, travel and other education-related expenses may be considered within lender-approved limits.
+Exact coverage depends on the lender and approved cost of attendance.

-StudySahara can re-check the rejection reason, review your lender fitment and suggest alternate routes such as another lender, secured loan, international lender, co-signer route, top-up or balance transfer depending on the case.
+StudySahara can re-check the rejection reason, review lender fitment and suggest alternate routes such as another lender, secured loan, international lender, US co-signer route, top-up or balance transfer depending on the case.

 Share your basic details.
 Our StudySahara loan counsellor will review your profile and guide you on suitable lender options.